mrk007Git/force-vs-slope/README.md

 - Visualizes force vs. slope angle on a graph.
 - Background gradient shows safe and dangerous force zones (green to red).

+## ⚠️ Disclaimer
+It is important to note that the green, yellow, and red shaded regions of the graph do not represent "go" or "no-go" areas from an operational standpoint.
+The yellow and red areas represent where the safety factor is less than 10:1 given a certain slope angle, rope type, and rescue mass. **Under certain circumstances**, a rescue team may choose to deviate from a 10:1 SSSF (static system safety factor) for very specific reasons.

 ## Requirements
 - Python 3.x
 - numpy